If you've experienced violence in your life, you have immediate access to compassionate, sensitive medical care and treatment.

 sexual assault, intimate partner violence, or abuse and provide appropriate treatment.

 Allina Health FNEs are available 24 hours a day at the following hospitals to care for patients who have experienced violence:

 At your request, you can see a specially trained nurse within 10 days of an assault.
 The nurse will explain procedures and tests and answer any questions you many have.

 You'll also receive follow-up, referral information and support needed to make choices about your health care needs.

 Forensic Nurse Examiners can come to schools and community groups to educate students and adults about:

 For more on education options, contact

-If you have been sexually assaulted or raped, you have experienced a serious personal trauma.
-Whatever the circumstances, you did not deserve it.
-It is not your fault.
-You do not have to cope alone.
+If you have been sexually assaulted or a victim of partner violence, you have experienced a serious personal trauma that affects the mind, body and spirit.
+You did not deserve it and it is not your fault.
 We are here to support you.
+You are not alone.

 Violence is a major public health problem.
 Understanding is the first step toward intervention.